open-AIMS/ereefs-reef-particle-tracker/README.md

 # eReefs reef particle flow demo
-This repository contains scripts for combining eReefs with the oceanparcels library to simulate particles dispersing from reefs.
+This repository contains scripts for combining [eReefs](https://www.ereefs.org.au/) with the [Oceanparcels](https://oceanparcels.org/) library to simulate particles dispersing from reefs.
 Each simulation is setup using a config file.
 In the current implementation each simulation can specify a set of reefs (specified by their GBRMPA GBR Features LABEL_ID such as 18-068 for Davies reef), a time period for the simulation, the simulation time step and the number of particles.
 The particles are released randomly across the surface of the reef.
 Each simulation run run for a set period of time (typically a couple of days).
 Particles that stray too far away from the reef are deleted from the simulation.
 The simulation area is specified by a buffer distance around the reef (`buffer_km`).

 ## Limitations
 - Particles follow the currents on a fixed 2D depth layer.